 The department performs a range of regulatory activities in support of our producers and exporters who take their high-quality products to global markets.
-Australian agriculture, fisheries and forestry is a substantial part of the Australian economy, with exports contributing around \$1.6 billion every week (total \$83 billion in 2022-23).
+The gross value of agricultural, fisheries and forestry production in 2024-25 is expected to be around \$88.4 billion.